tuomaseerola/MP_DataChallenge/README.md

 (2018)](https://doi.org/10.1145/3206025.3206037).

-The data allows to explore various aspects of emotion induction, including predicting arousal and valence from acoustic features and explaining electrodermal activity (EDA) from continuous musical features or from lyrics or other data.
+The data allows to explore various aspects of emotion induction, including (a) predicting arousal and valence from acoustic features, (b) predicting participants’ electrodermal activity (EDA) from continuous musical features, and (c) to explore the impact of lyrics or other data on either of these.
 Let’s start with the easiest task, predicting the rated emotions with acoustic features.

 #### Loading data